-- Transition rates from our Welsh medium primary schools into a Welsh medium secondary school is 95%. - A Welsh medium secondary school is established through the 21st Century Band C programme in partnership with Powys and Blaenau Gwent. - School transport will ensure learners have a genuine option to continue their education through the medium of Welsh.
+- Transition rates from our Welsh-medium primary schools into a Welsh-medium secondary school is 95%. - All Year 6 learners in Welsh-medium primary schools have the opportunity to engage in the Youth Service transition programme through the medium of Welsh on an annual basis. - A Welsh-medium secondary school is established through the Sustainable Communities for Learning Programme Band C programme in partnership with Powys and Blaenau Gwent. - School transport will ensure learners have a realistic opportunity to continue their education through the medium of Welsh.